Can We Trust Race Prediction?: Introduction

 While BiLSTM shows good performance, it is also powerful to be able to empirically calculate the racial distribution of a name.
 Indeed, if one had perfect information, the optimal prediction for a given name and geography is simply the race that has the greatest percent of people in that geography with that name.
 Data limitations make such an approach impossible, but BISG (\cite{elliot2009}) and Bayesian Improved Firstname Surname Geocoding (BIFSG; \cite{voicu2018}) provide good approximations.
 In particular, BISG has become the de facto standard race prediction algorithm for its coverage, interpretability, and solid performance.
 BIFSG seeks to improve on BISG, especially for Blacks (who often have similar surnames as Whites but distinctive first names (\cite{bertrand2004})), by incorporating first name data.
 However, the existing first name list provided by \cite{tzioumis2018} comes from a comparatively small sample of 2,663,364 observations representing 91,526 unique first names sourced from Home Mortgage Disclosure Act (HMDA) data.
 As such, it can be prone to coverage and performance issues.
 On a test sample of 200,000 Paycheck Protection Program (PPP) borrowers, for Black, BIFSG has 43.4\% worse coverage and a 3.8\% lower F1 score compared to BISG.
 I significantly expand on this selection and provide 51,294,450 observations representing 1,187,576 distinct first names, the most comprehensive first name database to date.
 Compared to the old data, the updated data results in up to 46.6\% better coverage and 12.5\% higher F1 scores.

 In order to fairly examine and compare the performance of the aforementioned algorithms, a benchmark dataset is crucial.
 Standard metrics such as precision, recall, and F1 are highly sample-dependent.
 One paper may validate against a sample of Florida voter registration data (\cite{sood2018}), another on a national sample of proprietary loan data (\cite{kotova2021}), each with varying racial and geographic distributions.
 Additionally, since there are only a few viable training datasets, one paper's testing dataset may contain examples found in another's training dataset, making direct comparisons even more difficult.
 To address this issue, I use publicly available PPP data containing self-reported race (the gold standard for ground truth race) to create a large database of 1,066,605 unique name / zip code tabulation area (ZCTA) pairs.
 To the best of my knowledge, no existing model trains on this data.
 Additionally, it is geographically diverse, containing loans from 57 US states / territories and 27,702 out of 33,121 (84.6\%) ZCTAs.
-I use the PPP data to conduct the first replicable, ``fair'' horse race between existing race prediction algorithms.
+I use the PPP data to conduct a replicable, ``fair'' comparison of various race prediction algorithms.